2023 National Schools of Character

-(May 12, 2021) St. Louis, MO… CharacterPlus®, the longest-running character education initiative in the country, is proud to announce Missouri’s nine schools named 2021 National Schools of Character.
-These schools have demonstrated a focus on character development which has positively impacted academic achievement, student behavior, and school climate.
-Nationally, 47 schools and one school district received the honor this year, as well as one school in Brazil (where CharacterPlus is a resource partner) and one in Mexico.
+(May 24, 2023) St. Louis, MO… CharacterPlus®, the longest-running character education initiative in the country, is proud to announce Missouri’s 10 schools and one district named 2023 National Schools and Districts of Character.
+These schools and districts have demonstrated a focus on character development which has positively impacted academic achievement, student behavior, and school climate.
+Nationally, 36 schools and 2 school districts received the honor this year.

 All of the schools selected as National Schools of Character have demonstrated exemplary implementation of Character.org’s 11 Principles of Effective Character Education, a framework for whole-school improvement.
 This designation lasts for five years.

 One of the highlights of our year at CharacterPlus is recognizing the hard work and dedication of these schools.
 CharacterPlus member schools and districts historically represent more than 20% of the nation’s National School of Character designees.

 This year, four local schools previously recognized as National Schools of Character reapplied and received the designation for the third time, meaning they have been involved in the Schools of Character process since at least 2013.
 Those schools are:

 Five regional schools previously recognized as National Schools of Character reapplied and received the designation for the second time.
 Those schools are: